MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Upgrade-process-from-rhel79-to-8X-on-SAPHA.md

 |Other SAP Applications|                  | RHEL 8.10(default) |

 > [!NOTE]
-> To update an SAP HANA system running on `RHEL 7.7` or earlier, you must first upgrade to `RHEL 7.9` for detailed instructions on upgrading from RHEL 7.7 or earlier to RHEL 7.9 on Azure for `PAYGO` images, please refer to the guide [How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAP APPS on pay-as-you-go (PAYGO) images](/azure/virtual-machines/linux/rhel7x-to-79-sap-ha-apps?branch=pr-en-us-6941&tabs=rhel7x-rhel79ha)"
+> To update an `SAP HANA` system running on `RHEL 7.7` or earlier, you must first upgrade to `RHEL 7.9` for detailed instructions on upgrading from RHEL 7.7 or earlier to RHEL 7.9 on Azure for `PAYGO` images, please refer to the guide [How to update RHEL from 7.7* to 7.9 on Azure with "RHEL for SAP with High Availability or SAP APPS on pay-as-you-go (PAYGO) images](/azure/virtual-machines/linux/rhel7x-to-79-sap-ha-apps?branch=pr-en-us-6941&tabs=rhel7x-rhel79ha)"

-- According to the Red Hat documentation, SAP HANA is validated by `SAP` for `RHEL` minor versions, which are getting package updates for longer than 6 months.
-Therefore, for the `SAP HANA` hosts, the upgrade paths include only `EUS/E4S` releases plus the last minor release for a given major release.[Upgrading SAP HANA System](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_for_sap_solutions/8/html/upgrading_sap_environments_from_rhel_7_to_rhel_8/asmb_upgrading-hana-system_asmb_planning-upgrade)
+- According to the Red Hat documentation, `SAP` validates `SAP HANA` for RHEL minor versions, which receive package updates for longer than six months.
+Therefore, for `SAP HANA` hosts, the upgrade paths include only `EUS/E4S` releases plus the last minor release for a given major release.[Upgrading SAP HANA System](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_for_sap_solutions/8/html/upgrading_sap_environments_from_rhel_7_to_rhel_8/asmb_upgrading-hana-system_asmb_planning-upgrade)

 - `SAP NetWeaver` is validated by `SAP` for each major RHEL version.
-The supported in-place upgrade path for this scenario is from `RHEL 7.9` to the `RHEL 8.x` minor version, which is supported by `Leapp` for `non-HANA` systems as per the [Upgrading from RHEL 7 to RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/upgrading_from_rhel_7_to_rhel_8/index#con_supported-upgrade-paths-rhel-7-to-rhel-8_upgrading-from-rhel-7-to-rhel-8) document.**Exceptionally for Cloud Providers**, the upgrade of SAP NetWaver systems is supported by two latest `EUS/E4S` releases.
+The supported in-place upgrade path for this scenario is from `RHEL 7.9` to the `RHEL 8.x` minor version, which is supported by `Leapp` for `non-HANA` systems as per the [Upgrading from RHEL 7 to RHEL 8](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/upgrading_from_rhel_7_to_rhel_8/index#con_supported-upgrade-paths-rhel-7-to-rhel-8_upgrading-from-rhel-7-to-rhel-8) document. **Exceptionally for Cloud Providers**, the upgrade of `SAP NetWaver` systems is supported by two latest `EUS/E4S` releases.
 [Upgrading SAP NetWeaver System](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_for_sap_solutions/8/html/upgrading_sap_environments_from_rhel_7_to_rhel_8/asmb_upgrading_netweaver_asmb_upgrading-hana-system#proc_upgrading_cloud_asmb_upgrading_netweaver) describes certain deviations from the default upgrade procedure.
 For systems on which both `SAP HANA` and `SAP NetWeaver` are installed, the `SAP HANA` restrictions apply.
 For more information about supported upgrade paths, see [Supported in-place upgrade paths for Red Hat Enterprise Linux.](https://access.redhat.com/articles/4263361)

 #### [RHEL 7.9 to 8.X SAP-HA](#tab/rhel8saphana)

 This procedure outlines the necessary steps to complete before performing an in-place upgrade from 7.9 to 8.8 or 8.10 using the `Leapp` utility on `SAP-HANA` `PAYGO` images on Azure.

 Based on Red Hat documentation, upgrading cluster nodes in place or through rolling upgrades **is not supported** for major `RHEL` releases.
-For more information, see, [Leapp upgrade from RHEL 7 to RHEL 8 fails for pacemaker cluster](https://access.redhat.com/solutions/7049940).
+For more information, see, [`Leapp` upgrade from RHEL 7 to RHEL 8 fails for pacemaker cluster](https://access.redhat.com/solutions/7049940).

-In this case, if you are running `SAP HANA` in an `HA` cluster, to perform an `in-place` upgrade, you must destroy the existing cluster and recreate it after the upgrade is complete.
+In this case, if you're running `SAP HANA` in an `HA` cluster, to perform an `in-place` upgrade, you must destroy the existing cluster and recreate it after the upgrade is complete.

 1. Enable required `RHUI` repositories and install required `RHUI` packages to ensure your system is ready for upgrade.